Fast offline decoding with local message-passing automata: Introduction

 \ss{Outlook}

-While our explicit construction is specialized to the case of $\zt$ topological codes on $\zz^D$, it should be straightforward to generalize the message passing architecture to arbitrary Abelian orders on general lattices (and perhaps to non-Abelian ones as well, at least phenomenologically).
+While our explicit construction is specialized to the setting of topological codes defined on $\zz^D$, it should be straightforward to generalize the message passing architecture to codes defined on more general types of graphs.
 From an implementation perspective, it would also be valuable to quantitatively investigate different types of message passing schemes, and to systematically study how the numerical value of the threshold depends on the choice of architecture and parameters involved (such as the message transmission speed).
 Relatedly, it could be fruitful to study how decoding can be optimized to take advantage of particular features in experimentally-relevant noise models.
 One notable example of this is provided by Ref.~\cite{chirame2024stabilizing}, which constructs a very simple local Lindbladian decoder that corrects heralded erasure errors.
 While these will never be the sole source of errors, there are certainly scenarios in which they dominate, and it is natural to wonder to what extent our decoder can be optimized for such cases.

 From both a practical and theoretical perspective, the most immediate question raised by this work is whether this and related message-passing schemes can operate as real-time decoders.
 As of writing, all known parallelized real-time decoding strategies (with provable thresholds) perform error correction according to a hierarchical RG-inspired approach.
 One is then naturally led to wonder: is hierarchical organization---either hard-coded into the circuit dynamics, as in Refs.~\cite{Harrington2004,balasubramanian2024local}, or emergent, as in Gacs' automaton \cite{gacs2001reliable}---necessary for performing local quantum error correction?